Skip to main content

 – General Scott, AFRH Founder (1786 -1866)

-On 14 September 1847, General Winfield Scott received the surrender of Mexico City, and accepted a "contribution" of $150,000 in gold from the Mexico City fathers "in lieu of pillage."
+In 1847, Gen. Winfield Scott received the surrender of Mexico City, and accepted a "contribution" of $150,000 in gold from the leaders of Mexico City "in lieu of pillage."
 General Scott spent part of this on shoes and blankets for his troops.
-The remaining $118,791.19 he had deposited in a New York bank with the notation "for Army Asylum."
-This action outraged the Secretary of War: he accused General Scott of larceny under Art.
-58 of the Articles of War, but Scott refused to turn the money over to the Treasury, and in the end he won.
+The remaining $118,791.19 he deposited in a New York bank with the notation "for Army Asylum."
+This action outraged the Secretary of War who felt this money belonged to the U.S. Government.
+He accused General Scott of larceny under Art.
+58 of the Articles of War, but Scott refused to turn the money over to the Treasury.
+In the end, he won: The United States Soldiers' Home was authorized by Congress in 1851.

 [Source: Goode, Paul R., Colonel USA Ret., Deputy Governor, United States Soldiers’ Home, “The United States Soldiers’ Home,” 1956]